Darkzarich/microservice-course-assignment-4/README.md

 SELECT * FROM users WHERE first_name LIKE '%Kate%' AND last_name LIKE '%Li%' ORDER BY id;
 ```

 We need an index that can work with composite data such as GIN (Generalized Inverted Index).
+Since we always use both `first_name` and `last_name` for search queries we will create composite index.
 Similarity of words can be checked using `pg_trgm` extension that provides `gin_trgm_ops` operator for GIN index:

 ```sql
 CREATE EXTENSION IF NOT EXISTS pg_trgm;